nulljcd/machineLearning/README.md

 Exporing machine learning.

 ## MachineLearning.js overview
-- A good base for use ONLY with vanilla neural networks
-- Well structured and modularized for maintenance and expansion
-- No external libraries
+This is a good starting point for building basic neural networks in JavaScript.
+However, for practical, large-scale, or real-world applications, you would face performance issues, a lack of modern features, and limited flexibility.
+For any serious use cases, you would likely need to integrate this with more sophisticated libraries or languages designed for high-performance numerical computation.

 ### Example usage
 Simple xor gate